-The Sub-Fund does not currently commit to invest in any sustainable investments within the meaning of Article 2(17) SFDR or the EU Taxonomy Regulation, accordingly the minimum share of sustainable investments with an environmental objective that was not aligned with the EU Taxonomy is 0%.
+The Sub-Fund does not currently commit to invest in any sustainable investments within the meaning of Article 2(17) SFDR or the EU Taxonomy Regulation.

 What was the share of socially sustainable investments?
-N/A

 What investments were included under "other", what was their purpose and were there any minimum environmental or social safeguards?